 As a U.S. citizen, it’s your responsibility to pay taxes on time.
 Failing to file your return and pay your taxes will cause you to accrue interest and penalties on the outstanding amount.
 Once the authorities notice that you have missing or unpaid returns, it will trigger the Internal Revenue Service (IRS) to perform collection activities.

-The general idea is that if you owe the IRS money, you need to pay your tax debt until it’s fully resolved, no matter how long it takes.
+The general idea is that if you owe the IRS money, you need to pay your tax debt until you fully resolved it, no matter how long it takes.
 Fortunately, that’s not always the case.
 The IRS can’t chase you forever based on the 10-Year Statute of Limitations in collecting delinquent taxes and tax-related fees.
 Learn more about this rule below.

 What is the IRS Statute of Limitations?